andrewcbuensalida/react-amazon-stripe-reducer-firebase/README.md

 public directory? build
 single page app yes
 npm run build
-then firebase deploy
+go to firebase console, upgrade to blaze plan because using firebase functions then firebase deploy now add a custom domain. set it up in aws route 53.

 after 24 hours, ssl should be good.